Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 1. Forest restoration

-Together with the PAMS Foundation we support farmers when planting 120 different species of trees on their land.
-These trees are endemic to the Nguru Mountains, such as East-African mahogany and African teak.
-We also plant species which are all but extinct, such as Millettia sacleuxii.
+Together with PAMS Foundation we support farmers when planting 120 different species of trees on their land.
+These trees are native to the Nguru Mountains, such as East-African mahogany and African teak.
+We also plant rare and near extinct trees, such as Millettia sacleuxii.

-By connecting existing stretches of forest, we extend the habitat of all sorts of plants and animals, such as the Nguru pygmy chameleon, Angolan colobus and Fischer’s chameleon.
-PAMS will monitor the biodiversity increase to be expected by means of innovative techniques, such as eDNA or bio-acoustic monitoring,
+By connecting existing forest patches, we extend the habitat of all sorts of plants and animals, such as the Nguru pygmy chameleon, Angolan colobus and Fischer’s chameleon.
+PAMS will monitor the increase in biodiversity using innovative techniques, such as eDNA and bio-acoustic monitoring,

-The forest restoration also provides work and income: people assist in the nursery, plant trees and maintaining planting locations.
+The forest restoration also provides work and income: people work in the nursery, plant trees and maintain planting locations.
 Furthermore, participating farmers will receive annual income for the land they make available and for maintaining the trees.

 flap-necked-chameleon